adsblol/feed/README.md

 The `adsblol` service can feed to other aggregators.

-In this example, we feed [theairtraffic.com](https://theairtraffic.com) and adsbfi two aggregators you might want to consider sharing your data with.
+In this example, we feed [theairtraffic.com](https://theairtraffic.com) and [adsbexchange.com](https://adsbexchange.com) two aggregators you might want to consider sharing your data with.

+ADSBexchange has the largest network of MLAT receivers at the time of writing, so you have the highest chance of getting local flights that you might miss as they do not transfer their location data.

 This is not an endorsement and adsb.lol is not affiliated with these aggregators.